 Standard Operating Policy and Procedure

 General Order 05-027

 Date Issued: July 1, 2005 Subject: Racial and Other Biased-Based Policing Policy

 Date Revised: July 1, 2012 Approved: JAJ

-A. The purpose of this policy is to prohibit the practice of racial and other biased-based policing by members of the Geary County Sheriff’s Department.
+A. The purpose of this policy is to prohibit the practice of racial and other biased-based policing by members of the Geary County Sheriff’s Office.
 This policy applies to all employees and volunteers of this agency.

 B. Individuals are free to walk and drive our streets, highways, and other public places without law enforcement interference so long as they obey the law.
 They also are entitled to enjoy personal safety and an expectation the government will engage in the prevention of crime and the apprehension of those persons who violate the law.
 This includes an expectation to drive and walk our public ways without subjection to risks posed by law breakers including drivers violating traffic laws.

 C. The government, including law enforcement, is charged with protecting these rights for all persons, regardless of race, ethnicity, national origin, gender, or religion.

 D. Members of this agency are required to be observant of unusual occurrences and suspected or actual law violations, and to act upon those observations.
 It is this proactive enforcement that keeps people free from crime, our streets and highways safe to drive upon, and leads to the detection and apprehension of criminals.